The OWSD - Elsevier Foundation Awards for Early-Career Women Scientists in the Developing World

 Nominations are invited from senior academics, including OWSD members, TWAS Fellows, ICTP visiting scientists and staff, national science academies, national research councils and heads of departments/universities both in developing and developed countries.
 Please note that self-nominations are not accepted.
 Nominations must be made on the nomination form and signed by the nominator; they must include the candidate's curriculum vitae and full list of publications; and be accompanied by three reference letters.

-Enquiries and completed nomination forms should be sent to:
+Completed nomination forms should be sent as email attachment to: email@example.com

 Strada Costiera 11